nus-cs2103-AY1819S2/cs2103-website/admin/project-deliverables.md

 ### Deliverable: Demo
 <span id="project-deliverables-demo">

-* **Duration:** Strictly 18 minutes for a 5-person team and 15 minutes for a 4-person team.
+* **Duration:** Strictly 18 minutes for a 5-person team, 15 minutes for a 4-person team, and 12 minutes for a 3-person team.
 Exceeding this limit will be penalized.
 Any set up time will be taken out of your allocated time.

 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 This is the first time they are seeing the new product you developed but they are familiar with the AddressBook-level4 (AB4) product.
 The actual audience are the evaluators (the team supervisor and another tutor).